Sociology

 Department of Sociology & Anthropology

-The Department offers a Bachelor of Science degree with two options: (a) General Sociology, or (b) Criminology.
-Both options require 42 credits in Sociology courses, along with 3 credits in Statistics.
-In choosing specific SOCI classes and topics, it is recommended that students should frequently consult with their advisor and instructors to determine the best set of classes to fulfill the elective requirements.
+The department offers a Bachelor of Science degree with two options: (a) General Sociology, or (b) Criminology.
+Both options require 42 credits in sociology courses, along with 3 credits in statistics.
+In choosing specific sociology classes and topics, students consult with their advisor and instructors to determine the best set of classes to fulfill the elective requirements.
 For students in both the General Sociology and Criminology options, it will be helpful to discuss your substantive and occupational interests with your advisor to better design and align your major coursework with these interests.
-We offer many SOCI classes that can be combined to create a focused and comprehensive plan of study, which will better prepare you to enter post-baccalaureate positions.
+We offer many sociology classes that can be combined to create a focused and comprehensive plan of study, which will better prepare you to enter post-baccalaureate positions.

 Additionally, the department recommends that students consider adding a second major or a minor to their degree plans to further assist in preparing them for labor market or graduate education options.
 The choice of this major or minor should also be made in consultation with advisors and other faculty members.